🎉 Limited Time: Save 15% on your first order with code WELCOME15

 TL;DR — quick verdict

-• Pick Zola if you want the 20% completion discount, zero-fee cash funds via Venmo, and a slightly more polished post-event experience.
+• Pick Zola if you want zero-fee cash funds via Venmo, addresses included in your thank-you export, and a slightly more polished post-event experience.

-• Pick The Knot if you want the broadest retailer network in one place, the most established wedding-website integration, or you're already deep in The Knot's planning ecosystem.
+• Pick The Knot if you want its synced big-box retailers (Amazon, Target, Crate & Barrel, and more) in one tracked view, the most established wedding-website integration, or you're already deep in The Knot's planning ecosystem.

-• Both are free.
-Both have universal-add.
-Both are well-supported.
+• Both are free, both now offer the same 20% post-wedding completion discount on their own-store items, and both have universal-add.
 The differences are real but rarely deal-breakers.

 Feature Zola The Knot